-RNZ has joined the radio survey party this week and in a similar showing to the previous results, RNZ National sits in second place for audience reach and the top spot for news radio.
+RNZ has joined the radio survey party this week and in a similar showing to the previous results, RNZ National sits in second place for audience reach and the top spot for talkback radio.

 Radio New Zealand has blown out 50 candles this week to mark Checkpoint reaching half a century of current affairs reporting.
 It’s now the longest-running news and current affairs programme on local radio and television with no sign of stopping.
 We talk to head of content Carol Hirschfeld about maintaining its remit as a serious news programme, radio with pictures and Checkpoint with John Campbell.